Skip to content

 Note: If you release the modifier before the key first, it will trigger the underlying key press.
 Keep this in mind when setting up modifier keys.

-⬥ The Shift, Alt, and Ctrl keys can be used to modify keybinds.
+⬥ The Shift, Alt, and Ctrl keys can be used to modify keybinds

-• A, Shift+A, Ctrl+A and Alt+A would be four separate keybinds.
+• A, Shift+A, Ctrl+A and Alt+A would be four separate keybinds

-⬥ This increases the range of available keybinds.
+⬥ This increases the range of available keybinds

-⬥ If using a mouse, you can bind Modifier+Key to a single mouse button, making it easier to press.
+⬥ If using a mouse, you can bind Modifier+Key to a single mouse button, making it easier to press

-⬥ Some gaming mice software may not work on all operating systems, especially Linux.
+⬥ Some gaming mice software may not work on all operating systems, especially Linux

 • Logitech mouse users have an open-source option for Linux called logiops.
-Find it in your favorite distro's repository (e.g. Chaotic-Aur for Arch Linux users) or look at their repository at https://github.com/PixlOne/logiops.
+Find it in your favourite distro's repository (e.g. Chaotic-Aur for Arch Linux users) or look at their repository at https://github.com/PixlOne/logiops.
 Note that other options such as xbindkeys or input-remapper will not work to hold down a mouse key and have it act like holding down Shift or Control, they can only do a one-time click, not extended holds, despite what their documentation says.
-Lastly, there are also other alternatives such as Piper for consideration.
+Lastly, there are also other alternatives such as Piper for consideration

-• On Mac, the Logitech Gaming Software may be a useful alternative to the default G-Hub software.
+• On Mac, the Logitech Gaming Software may be a useful alternative to the default G-Hub software

 Disclaimer: Any unofficial third-party tools are as always recommended to be installed and used at your own risk.